oweitman/ioBroker.mytime/README.md

 After installation create a new countdown eg 'test', set timer to 10 seconds and import the following widgets.
 Datapoints are pre configured for a countdown named test.

+##### Stop behaviour timer
+After the countdown gets the signal stop, the countdown resets to the time set by timer.
+##### Stop behaviour zero
+After the countdown gets the signal stop, the countdown remains at 0.

 ###Usage
 #### Countdown